MIchaelMainer/msgraph-sdk-dotnet-beta-howto/README.md

 <!-- TODO: Add a slide that describes what we will do in this step: clone this repo, what is the graph metadata, our metadata in this repo.
 Add a demo slide, we'll take questions after the demo. -->

-## Step 3.
+## Phase 3.
 Integrate beta model class library into the console-csharp-connect-sample

 Now that we have Trending API models, we can add them to an existing Microsoft Graph client library solution.